 Today it is common to see small fishing boats at the mouth of the Saint John River and docked along Harbour Passage.
 The presence of seals at high tide and cormorants diving for fish indicate that Reversing Falls Rapids is an abundant food source, although dangerous to access.
 Historically salmon was fished in the Saint John Harbour.
-The treacherous water at the gorge was avoided using portage.
+Fishermen accessed the area using portage on a route which is now Bentley Street.

 Water Movement: all locations; task A, B